barabashsr/ya_robot_manipulator/docs/epics.md

 **When** I call the service with activate=true **Then** the electromagnet_simulator_node:
 1. Checks if a box is within proximity (< 0.05m from gripper_magnet_link)
-2. If yes, calls Gazebo attach service to link box model to gripper
+2. If yes, publishes Empty message to `/model/{box_id}/detachable_joint/attach` topic
+   - Uses DetachableJoint plugin to create fixed joint between gripper and box
+   - Box model must have DetachableJoint plugin configured in its URDF/SDF
 3. Publishes magnet state to `/manipulator/electromagnet/engaged` (Bool, true)
 4. Returns success=true

 **When** I call with activate=false
 **Then** the node:
-1. Calls Gazebo detach service to release attached box
+1. Publishes Empty message to `/model/{box_id}/detachable_joint/detach` topic
+2. Box is released from gripper in Gazebo physics simulation
-2. Publishes magnet state engaged=false
+3. Publishes magnet state engaged=false
-3. Returns success=true
+4. Returns success=true

 **And** magnet state topic publishes at 10 Hz for visualization **And** red sphere marker appears on gripper when magnet engaged (via state_marker_publisher)